conbojs/conbo/README.md

 ConboJS is the best JavaScript MVx framework you've never heard of.

-It is a lightweight MVx application framework that enables developers a take a structured, decoupled, class based approach to application development, in a way that should be familiar to anyone with experience of languages like ActionScript/Flex, C#/XAML or Java.
+It is a lightweight application framework that enables developers a take a structured, decoupled, class based approach to application development, in a way that should be familiar to anyone with experience of languages like ActionScript/Flex, C#/XAML or Java.

-Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model, plus simple view state management and support for ES2015/TypeScript features like decorators.
+Features include extendible classes, event bus, dependency injection, data binding, command pattern, pseudo-interfaces and an easy to use event model, plus simple view state management and ES2015/TypeScript decorators.

+ConboJS provides everything you need to start building modern, responsive single page applications (SPA), widgets and media players, and is a fantastic way to add models, controller and services to projects using third party view frameworks like [Phaser](https://github.com/mesmotronic/conbo-example-phaser), [D3](https://www.d3js.org/), [three.js](https://www.threejs.org) and [React](https://github.com/mesmotronic/conbo-example-react), or server-side applications using Node.js.

 ConboJS requires no special IDEs, compilers or transpilers, it just makes regular JavaScript nicer.
 So at less than 20KB minified and gzipped, what's not to like?

-While ConboJS provides everything you need to start building your next single page application (SPA), widget or media player, it's also a great base for server-side Node.js applications and a fantastic way to add models, controller and services to projects using third party view frameworks like [Phaser](https://github.com/mesmotronic/conbo-example-phaser), [D3](https://www.d3js.org/), [three.js](https://www.threejs.org) or [React](https://github.com/mesmotronic/conbo-example-react).

-ConboJS can be added to your project as a global, an AMD or CommonJS module, or using ES2015/TypeScript `import` syntax.

 Browser support
 ---------------